Cloud expansion will increase opportunities for data democracy in 2021

 True data democratisation pushes organisations to re-think and maybe even restructure, which often means driving a cultural change in order to realise the financial gain.
 It also means freeing information from the silos created by internal departmental data, customer data and external data, and expanding the data ecosystem

-The need to make better and faster data-driven decision enabled through rapid cloud adoption is becoming a catalyst for data democratisation, where we can expect to see organisations:
+The need to make better and faster data-driven decisions enabled through rapid cloud adoption is becoming a catalyst for data democratisation, where we can expect to see organisations:

 - Increase access to consistent and secure data.
 Employees need to be able to access the data that they require, in compliance with GDPR and other regulatory frameworks, whenever they need it.

 - Incentivise data sharing.
 For many organisations that are still going through a cultural change when it comes to prioritising data, there need to be rewards or motivations for using it – often tied to basing performance KPIs on data metrics.

 - Make a more concerted effort to put insights into the hands of everyone.
 Democratising access to data allows every employee to sing from the same hymn sheet, providing common ground upon which everyone can understand the business decisions made.

 With that said, data democratisation demands more than just technological change.
 For many organisations earlier in the data journey, 2021 will be a year of continued investment in data literacy and organisational structures at a basic level.
 Businesses that are serious about maximising the value of their data will push to help employees of every seniority understand and utilise the data at their disposal to the best of their ability.

 For one, that means enabling self-service analytics.
 Employees need to be able to access data independently as needed, and that means giving them the platform and the power to interact with data sources as and when.
 However, it’s not sufficient to let employees connect to a data source and start pulling findings on their own; they need a standardised approach.